AftabHussain/aftabhussain.github.io/techblog-2020-02-17-sort.md

 We set `spidx` and `i` to the start of the array, and `pidx`, to the end.
 We scan all elements apart from the pivot using `i`.
-For each scanned element if we see the element is less than or equal to the pivot (pointed to by `pidx`), swap the shadow pivot and that element, and change the shadow pivot postion by pointing it to the next position (`spidx`++).
+For each scanned element if we see the element is less than or equal to the pivot (pointed to by `pidx`), swap the shadow pivot and that element, and change the shadow pivot position by pointing it to the next position (`spidx`++).
 This is the meat of the splitting logic (stage 2 above).
 Let's code up to here:
 ```cpp
 void swap(int *i, int *j){